raymond0208/CashCatalyst/README.md

 # &#x1F3E6; CashCatalyst - Cash Flow Management

 ## &#9889; About this project
 For individuals or lean teams managing the finances of a business, cash flow is fundamental and has the most direct and immediate impact on operations.
-This tool helps you easily record cash activities, intelligently analyze your business's cash flow based on financial accounting principles, and collaborate with team members.
+This tool utilizes cutting-edge AI capabilities to help users analyze their business under various cash scenarios and automatically generate cash flow statements based on financial accounting principles.
+Additionally, it provides an easy way to record cash activities and collaborate with team members.

 ## &#10024; Core Features
-1. **Easly record** and edit each cashflow record
+1. **AI analysis** based on cashflow record
-2. **Upload your own** cashflow record file for data integration
+2. **AI generated** cashflow statmentes
-3. **AI analysis** based on cashflow record
+3. **Easly record** and integrate your own cashflow data
 4. **Cashflow summary** under finance report perspective
 5. **Check and predict** cashflow balance
 6. **Share and collaborate** with other memebers